Eco Beach Experience

 The park has been co-existing alongside a traditional farm since the 1960s, which was the first certified organic farm in Connemara.
 Sustainability plays an important role in the day to day operations of the park.
-Two important assessments that have been carried out comprising of ecological & sand/gravel aquifer assessments.
-Mitigation measures provided in these reports are crucial to the preservation of the park both in terms of ecology & sustainability.
-In 2014 we achieved a gold standard eco-tourism award by EcoTourism Ireland.
-EcoTourism Ireland it one of the first eco labels in Europe to be recognized by the Global Sustainable Tourism Council.
-We achieved ‘climate neutral status’ in 2015.
-Independently accessed by Myclimate, making us a first in ‘climate neutral ‘ accommodation in Ireland.
+Two important assessments have been carried out, comprising of ecological & sand/gravel aquifer assessments.
+Mitigation measures provided in these reports are crucial to the preservation of the park, both in terms of ecology & sustainability.
+In 2014 we achieved a gold standard ecotourism award by EcoTourism Ireland.
+EcoTourism Ireland is one of the first eco labels in Europe to be recognized by the Global Sustainable Tourism Council.
+We achieved ‘climate neutral status’ in 2015, independently accessed by Myclimate, making us a first in ‘climate neutral’ accommodation in Ireland.

 Natural habitats and rich biodiversity

 A speciality of our park is a rare ecosystem called machair, listed as a priority habitat in Ireland under the Eu Habitats Directive.
-This is a highly specialised and complex sand-dune grassland habitat that is confined globally to the north-west coasts of Ireland and Scotland.
-It comprises a flat or gently undulating sandy plain that develops in an oceanic location with a cool, moist climate, resulting in a rich biodiversity.
-To date, eight species of bumblebee have been found in this machair habitat.
-In addition, the ecosystem borders in the West Connacht Special Area of Conservation (SAC).
-The SAC’s marine habitats are important for the bottlenose dolphins that frequent our shores.
-There are several Natura 2000 sites within a five-kilometre radius of the campsite, Natura 2000 being a European Network of important protected ecological sites.
+This is a highly specialised and complex sand-dune grassland habitat, which is confined globally to the north-west coasts of Ireland and Scotland.
+It comprises a flat or gently undulating sandy plain that develops in an oceanic location with a cool, moist climate, resulting in rich biodiversity.
+To date, eight species of bumblebees have been found in this machair habitat.
+In addition, the ecosystem borders the West Connacht Special Area of Conservation (SAC).
+The SAC’s marine habitats are important for the Bottlenose Dolphins that frequent our shores.
+There are several Natura 2000 sites within a five kilometre radius of the campsite, Natura 2000 being an European Network of important protected ecological sites.